 It’s not about figuring out what the employee believes they should do.
 What will they do?
 Help them to determine a path that works with their work habits, communication preferences, and unique set of skills—not against them.
 This is where accountability comes in.
 What can the employee reasonably commit to?

 Possible Will questions:

 Review meeting notes and note the action items the employee will tackle before the next one-on-one meeting.
 If the employee hesitates before answering these questions, go back through the GROW model.
 It’s important to use this model to find the most comfortable way forward for the employee.
 How can they apply the very real strengths they have right now, not the ones they imagine they’ll acquire some time in the future.
 What can they comfortably and confidently commit to right now?

 Communication is essential to effective coaching—both synchronous communication and asynchronous communication.
 Utilize tools like Slack, Zoom, and Charma to keep the lines of communication open, no matter where in the world you and your virtual team members are located.

-For more content like this, follow the Charma Blog, which is dedicated to workplace productivity, relationships, and wellness.
-If you have any questions, reach out to our team at any time.
+Follow our blog for more content dedicated to workplace productivity, relationships, and wellness.
+If you have any questions about our content or how to utilize Charma, reach out to our team at any time.

 Keep goals clear and top of mind.